nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_power.md

 ## Powering Off

-If you are running any processes we recommend powering C.H.I.P.
-Pro off by holding the C.H.I.P.
-Pro power button on the dev board down (for about 5 seconds).
+After C.H.I.P.
+Pro has been flashed with a new image you can power off the board by holding the power button on the dev board down (for about 5 seconds).
 Wait for the power and status LEDs to turn off.

 ![power off button](images/poweroffB.gif)

-Alternatively, you can switch off C.H.I.P.
+If running processes while connected to C.H.I.P.
+Pro we recommend powering off C.H.I.P.
 Pro via command line:

 **Buildroot**